osskit/eslint-config/README.md

 #### React Test [`@osskit/eslint-config/react-test`](react-test.json)

-Use this for your react jest tests
+Use this for your React Jest tests

 ```json
 {